rwxrob/bonzai/README.md

   Method directly from one matching the Method function signature in a callable, high-level library.

+* **Only bash completion planned.** Zsh, Powershell, and Fish have no equivalent to `complete -C` (which allows any executable to provide its own completion) This forces inferior dependencies on overly verbose external "completer" scripts written in only those languages for those specific shells.
+This dependency completely negates any possibility of providing modular completers and composable commands that carry their own completion logic.
+This one objective fact alone should give every pause before opting to use one of these inferior shells for their command line interactions.
+Bonzai commands leverage this best-of-breed completion functionality of bash to provide an unlimited number of completion methods and combinations.
+The equivalent implementations, perhaps as an export collected from all composed commands providing their shell equivalent of completion scripts, would be preposterously large (even though `kubectl` requires 12637 lines of bash just for its basic completion).
+Bonzai uses Go itself to manage that completion --- drawing on a rich collection of completers included in the standard Bonzai module --- and provides documented shortcut aliases when completion is not available (h|help, for example).

+* **Bonzai commands may default to `cmd.Shell` or `cmd.Help`** These provide help information and optional interactive assistance including tab completion in runtime environments that do not have `complete -C foo foo` enabled.

 ## Acknowledgements

 The <https://twitch.tv/rwxrob> community has been constantly involved